 The Korban Olah is a voluntary offering that is to be completely burnt.
 Nothing is to be eaten.

 To offer it, the worshiper brings a male animal without blemish to the door of the Tabernacle.
-A male or female dove or pigeon can be offered if a person does not have the means to bring a bullock, ram, or goat.
+A male or female dove or pigeon can be offered if a person does not have the means to offer a bullock, ram, or goat.

 The Israelite then places his hands upon the head of the animal offering with the knowledge that this innocent animal is about to pay the price for his sin.
-After the worshiper asks Adonai for forgiveness, the animal is slaughtered.

 2. Minchah (מִנְחָה – Meal Offerings)